layilin/SP23-33852/_annotations/book3.md

 [place] 99.226 Tobago.
 An island located northeast of Trinidad and southeast of Grenada.
 Now part of the Republic of Trinidad and Tobago.

-[plant] 99.227 calaba. *Calophyllum antillanum* is a hardwood tree native to the Caribbean.
+[plant] 99.227 calaba. *Calophyllum antillanum* is a hardwood tree whose native range includes Central America and the Caribbean.

 99.229 cubit.
 An ancient measurement of length derived from the forearm, usually about 18-22 inches.

 [plant] 99.233-236 worm...British oak...The closer calaba.
 The naval shipworm (*Teredo navalis*) is a mollusc that burrows into underwater timbers on piers and ships.
-It was particularly destructive to the British or English oak (*Quercus robur*), which was long used in shipbuilding, including by the British navy.
+It was particularly destructive to the British or English oak (*Quercus robur*), which was long used in shipbuilding, including by the British navy. *Quercus robur* is native to Britain.

 99.238 bridge-tree.
 An adjustable beam that supports the spindle of the runner or upper stone in a grain mill.